-Mona Marijke Jas has been an Honorary Professor at Weißensee Academy of Art Berlin since 2015.
-Among her activities, she was Faculty Member of documenta 14 in Kassel and Athens in 2017 and headed communication at the 10th Berlin Biennale 2018.
-Furthermore, she is currently lecturing at the University of Hildesheim in the field of Cultural Education and Art Communication.
-Her research focus is on the artistic communication of contemporary fine arts and Biennales.
+Mona Marijke Jas is an artist and researcher in the field of curating and mediating contemporary art.
+Among her activities, she was Faculty Member of documenta 14 in Kassel and Athens in 2017 and headed mediation at the 10th Berlin Biennale 2018.
+Furthermore, she led the research project Artistic Interventions in Cultural Education at the Institute for Cultural Policy at the University of Hildesheim and represented the professorship for Cultural Education there.
+Since 2021, Mona Jas has been artistic director of the KinderKunstLabor, AUT, which opens in 2024 and shows contemporary art for and with a young audience and puts it up for discussion.
+As of 2015, she has represented the field of curating, art education, and cultural education as an honorary professor at the Kunsthochschule Berlin Weißensee.
+Her research focus is on the artistic mediation of contemporary fine arts and Biennales.

 What is your professional focus?

 As an artist and scholar, I am always eager to create networks via which the artists and various institutions such as schools, universities, art institutions and social facilities can meet and cooperate at eye-level.
 The special aspect here is mutual dialogue.
 My artistic impulses and scholarly analyses feed into qualification programmes for artists, into teaching and into art institutions.
 Against this background, we create a wealth of common experience with children, youths and adults some of whom have the opportunity for the first time to enter into intensive communication with contemporary art and the institutions belonging to it.
 Together, we develop interactive communication formats – and communication can develop which reaches across generations and social spaces.